diazgilberto/db-modeling-design-final-project/README.md

 LIB|217|2
 LIB|222|1

-4. Suppose LIPSCOMB charges $730.00 per credit hour for tuition.
+d.
+Suppose LIPSCOMB charges $730.00 per credit hour for tuition.
 To determine how much tuition a student is charged for a class, you can simply multiply the number of credit hours earned for a course by the credit hour tuition rate.
 For each course, list the course number, course name, and tuition charge.

 ```sql
 SELECT COURSE_NO, COURSE_NAME,